Communication with Vincent Thibault

 §23 – Learning a new language

-(Part 35 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)
+This entry is part 35 of 37 in the series Study inspired by Pakour & Art du Déplacement by V. Thibault

 Chapter 23 is one of the longest in the book… it’s all of 2 pages, overflowing to begin a third.
 In it, Thibault presents the stages of learning and mastery of parkour/ADD via a metaphor about learning a new language.